You Want Hand-Bound Books, I’ve Got ‘Em, Let’s Do This!

 Sorry, I couldn’t resist the alliteration.
 But: the binding method I use most often is German case-binding, a method which results in a cover that isn’t attached to the book’s spine (which can take a huge toll on the materials) and secures the textblock to the cover with three separate layers of different materials.
 This method has been around for centuries, and there is a reason for that: it works.

-I have a five-star rating on Etsy, and customer comments like “amazing craftsmanship!”
+I have a five-star rating on Etsy, with customer comments like “amazing craftsmanship!”

 Here’s what some other satisfied customers have had to say: